hungrypc/notes/root/design_patterns/README.md

 #### Objects, classes

-> Object-oriented programming is a paradigm based on the concept of wrapping data and procedures related to that data and calling that an object, of which we use as a blueprint and identify it as a "class"
+> Object-oriented programming is a paradigm based on the concept of wrapping data and procedures related to that data and calling that an object, of which we use as a blueprint and identify it as a "class".

 A class is basically a blueprint that outlines/defines the structure for objects, which are concrete instances of that class.